ALGORITHM2025

 Demo

 Realization.
-We demonstrate effectivity of the carryless construction in four stages: bounded Fibonacci decomposition, reconstruction by local search, forward pairing, and inverse unpairing.
+The demo executes the carryless construction in four stages, each fully effective: bounded Fibonacci decomposition, reconstruction by local search, forward pairing, and inverse unpairing.

 Step 1.
 Select at least two integers.
 JavaScript decomposes each one uniquely into non-consecutive Fibonacci summands.